E-ISSN: 1308-5263

 Online Early

 The Turkish Journal of Hematology publishes abstracts of accepted manuscripts online in advance of their publication.
-Once an accepted manuscript has been edited, the authors have submitted any final corrections, and all changes have been incorporated, the manuscript will be published online.
+After an article has been accepted and edited, the authors have submitted the final corrections, and all changes have been applied, the article will be published online within 10 days.
 At that time the manuscript will receive a Digital Object Identifier (DOI) number.
-Both forms can be found at www.tjh.com.tr.
-Authors of accepted manuscripts will receive electronic page proofs directly from the printer, and are responsible for proofreading and checking the entire manuscript, including tables, figures, and references.
+Authors of accepted manuscripts will receive electronic page proofs directly from the printer and are responsible for proofreading and checking the entire manuscript, including tables, figures, and references.
 Page proofs must be returned within 48 hours to avoid delays in publication.